toddnestor/ninjapages/README.md

 * Angular Spectrum Colorpicker for the color picking UI
 * NG File Upload for file uploading UI

-This project will utilize the [Herc API][hercdev] which was built using PHP and the Laravel framework.
-This project may involve refactoring the Herc API some.
+This project utilizes the [Herc API][hercdev] which was built using PHP and the Laravel framework.
 The Herc API is built using PHP and uses the following technologies:

 * Laravel for the framework (routing, controllers, models)
 * Sendgrid API for sending e-mails